Improving options for patients with gastrointestinal cancers

 SPORE research grants

-The Gastrointestinal Cancer Program also participates in two Specialized Programs of Research Excellence (SPOREs):
+The Gastrointestinal Cancer Program also participates in the Mayo Clinic Hepatobiliary SPORE.

-The Gastrointestinal Cancer Program is directed by Tanios S. Bekaii-Saab, M.D.; Martin E. Fernandez-Zapico, M.D.; and Sunil Krishnan, M.B.B.S., M.D.
+The Gastrointestinal Cancer Program is directed by Tanios S. Bekaii-Saab, M.D., and Martin E. Fernandez-Zapico, M.D.

-- Dr. Bekaii-Saab is a hematologist at Mayo Clinic in Phoenix/Scottsdale, Arizona, and a professor of medicine at Mayo Clinic College of Medicine and Science.
+- Dr. Bekaii-Saab is an oncologist at Mayo Clinic in Phoenix/Scottsdale, Arizona, and a professor of medicine at Mayo Clinic College of Medicine and Science.
 He hopes that his research will result in the development of better tools to tackle the highly complex and heterogeneous nature of gastrointestinal cancer.

-- Dr. Fernandez-Zapico is an oncologist at Mayo Clinic in Rochester, Minnesota, and a professor of medicine and pharmacology at Mayo Clinic College of Medicine and Science.
+- Dr. Fernandez-Zapico is a basic science researcher at Mayo Clinic in Rochester, Minnesota, and a professor of medicine and pharmacology at Mayo Clinic College of Medicine and Science.
 His research focuses on the cellular and molecular characterization of epigenetic pathways regulating the development of pancreatic cancer.